-Here’s my guide to the Piero della Francesca Trail in Italy.
-This guide takes you to all the places to see the magnificent art work of Italian Renaissance artist Piero della Francesa.
+If you’re an art lover, you don’t want to miss the Piero della Francesca Trail in central Italy.
+This guide will take you to all the best places to see the magnificent artwork of this legendary Italian Renaissance artist.

 But, in the 17th century, his sublime works sunk into obscurity.
 Piero was only rediscovered with fervor in the mid-19th century, when Americans and Europeans began taking their Grand Tours in Europe.